lineality/rust_language_crustacean_learning_modules/0002_Rust_Simple_HelloWorld_project_with_cargo.md

 ## Goal Statement
 1. Create a project using cargo
-2. compile and run a rust program, using "cargo"
+2. Compile and run a rust program, using "cargo"

 ## File Tree
 ```